Ready to hear the lowdown on the MSR Hubba. The one person tent I took with me on my 2-month hike across Britain?

 Arriving in a small town called Peebles, I could have easily booked into a B&B, but all I wanted to do was pitch my tent and crawl inside.
 The following day, I slept a lot but I was totally happy in my tent.

 I loved the option to open the porch of the tent in full.
 You can sit (or lie) and still watch the world go by, along with plenty of natural daylight to help you feel better.
 It certainly helped to have plenty of fresh air when I wasn’t feeling well.

 Another thing you don’t realise that’s so useful is the size of the tent bag.
 The Hubba NX comes with a stuff sack.
 No stressing about fitting your tent into a tiny bag!

 I kept the main tent in my bag, stuffed at the bottom then kept the poles separate on the outside of my bag, ready to put my tent up when I found a good spot!

-Other random things I liked
+Other random things I liked about the Hubba

 - The porch is perfectly designed so that on rainy nights you can collect rainwater by popping a cooking pot.
 I filled 400ml of rainwater in less than two hours.

 - The inner of the tent is really easy to keep clean.
 Before you take the poles out, simply flip upside-down and give a good shake to get any sand, mud, dead midges out of your tent (haha, yes, this is true!)

 - It’s a great camouflage colour, I love to be discreet when wild camping.
 The green rainfly really blends into your surroundings.
 You can also get the tent in Grey, but this is a less hidden

 - You can pitch the tent on calm days using two stakes – super speedy!